py-cu/pycu-coding-challenges/README.md

 ## About

 Quick programming challenges and tests... *Note -- this does not really conform to the popular idea of coding dojo practices (not explicitly pair programming; kata1 is not really a problem to solve as such... etc.).
-We're just exploring the concept of solve-stuff-on-projector.*
+We're just exploring the concept of solve-stuff-on-projector....
+We'll think of a better name later.*

 ## Setting up
 (this is draft-ish)